flik/sprint-boot-api-with-mysql-and-list/README.md

 Open POSTMAN tool, select request type [GET for this usecase], specify the uri http://localhost:8080/all/ and Send., should retrieve all users.

+# Note:
+Use POST, specify the content in body, select content-type as ‘application/json’

 ## This is what our REST API does:

 * GET request to /api/persons/ returns a list of persons